Updated: Feb 11, 2021

-To love someone is to admire and encourage them to grow, with or without you, and expecting nothing in return.
+To love someone is to admire and encourage them to grow, with or without you, and to expect nothing in return.
 It is not controlling.
 It is not demanding.
 It is not overbearing.

 Similarly to recovering from physical injury, recovering from mental injury takes time.
 Hold space for your loved one.
 Be gentle, patient, and persistent.
 Slow and steady wins the race.
 Too much too soon will create resistance and fear.
 It will create a shock to the system.
 It will trigger fight or flight instincts.
 Your loved one will either shut down or run.

 Recovering from malnutrition requires a methodical approach.
 Victims require high quality diets composed of fruits and vegetables, whole grains, and lean protein.
 Recovering from trauma requires a deliberate and empathetic approach.
 Victims have to be fed a high quality diet of compassion, patience, and understanding.

 You can’t just throw a candy bar at someone and expect them to forget the war that they just lived through.